HOUDAElAFIF/Terraform_Playground/AWS/1-php Web Server/README.md

 # 1-  Launching a PHP Web Server on AWS

-in this project we will create an EC2 instance that runs a php web application
+In this project we will create an EC2 instance that runs a php web application

 ## OverView